dncoyote/interview-guides/Notes/CoreJava.md

 ```

-Default access modifier
+## **Default access modifier**
-: When a class, method, or variable is declared with no access modifier, it has "default" or "package-private" access.
+- When a class, method, or variable is declared with no access modifier, it has "default" or "package-private" access.
 This means that it can only be accessed by classes within the same package.

 ```java